 Industrial Design influences, alters and supports almost every facet of human behaviour.
 In creating artifacts and gaining experience as an industrial design student, you'll focus on innovative and responsive solutions for humankind’s interface with the world.

 Areas of investigation include:

-Through extensive research and analysis, you're encouraged to develop new product and experience typologies within the context of current and emerging human needs.
+Through extensive research and analysis, you'll be encouraged to develop new product and experience typologies within the context of current and emerging human needs.
 Core design studios develop a methodology of research, analysis, strategy, development and execution, strongly emphasizing concept development and strategic and applied innovation.

 Courses in design theory, material processes and technology, drawing and graphic communication and professional practice all support studio work.
-The senior studio culminates in a focused thesis project of your choice.
+The senior studio culminates in a focused final project of your choice.

-Graduates of the Industrial Design program are recognized by the Association of Chartered Industrial Designers of Ontario.
+The Industrial Design program is recognized by the Association of Canadian Industrial Designers.

 For more information, go to the Fall/Winter Undergraduate Calendar 2014/2015.